The 10 Best Noise Isolating Headphones in 2020

 If you’re looking for audiophile grade noise isolating headphones with awesome comfort and durable design, get KRK KNS-8400, you won’t be disappointed.

-The most affordable noise isolating over-ear closed-back headphones that are great for entry level audiophile headphones.
+The most affordable noise isolating over-ear closed-back headphones that are great for an entry level audiophile headphones.

 While at around $100 still aren’t dirt cheap, when you compare them to other top quality noise isolating headphones on this list, these are the most affordable.